Partners in Zimbabwe

 Southern African Dialogue

-SAODI is a new Egmont partner and, since funding began in 2013, has worked to improve access to HIV treatment and improve nutrition amongst urban households of Hatfield, Harare.
+SAODI works to improve access to HIV treatment and improve nutrition amongst urban households of Hatfield, Harare.

 SAODI works to improve community responses to HIV & AIDS, addressing the sexual, social, cultural and economic behaviours that can help reduce the risk of infection.
 Community members are reached through face-to-face sessions, radio and television and other initiatives.
 Crucial to the success of SAODI's mission is that their programmes are informed by the communities they work with - so that the development programmes are accepted and owned by the beneficiaries.

 Youth Care Advocates (YAZ)

 With an HIV prevalence rate of 14.7%, Zimbabwe is one of the countries most affected by the AIDS epidemic.
 Reaching people in remote areas with information on how to avoid transmission and treatment options for those infected remains a challenge.
 The growing usage of mobile phones, particularly amongst young women and girls who remain the most affected by HIV & AIDS, represents an opportunity to address this problem and reduce their vulnerability to HIV.